Sex-Related Mortality After Abdominal Aortic Aneurysm Surgery

 These data highlight the need to understand surgical outcomes among women.
 Sex should be a key biologic variable to be assessed in health services research related to surgical outcomes.

-Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Vascular Medicine, Aortic Surgery, Cardiac Surgery and Heart Failure, Acute Heart Failure, Interventions and Vascular Medicine, Sleep Apnea
+Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and Heart Failure, Acute Heart Failure, Interventions and Vascular Medicine, Sleep Apnea

 Keywords: Aortic Aneurysm, Abdominal, Cardiac Surgical Procedures, Dementia, Diabetes Mellitus, Endovascular Procedures, Heart Failure, Hemiplegia, Mortality, Myocardial Infarction, Paraplegia, Peripheral Vascular Diseases, Postoperative Complications, Pulmonary Disease, Chronic Obstructive, Risk Factors, Surgical Procedures, Elective, Vascular Diseases, Women